Youth Conferences and Awards

 The Spirit of America YLC at Freedoms Foundation is a four-day conference which affords students an opportunity to interact with experts on citizenship, democracy, the free enterprise system, the judicial system, and the American political process.
 The program includes thought-provoking lectures; historical tours of Valley Forge and Philadelphia; and experiential workshops, all designed to develop leadership skills and deepen an understanding of the rights and responsibilities of engaged citizenship.

-For more details on the Spirit of America YLC program refer to the informational trifold and student packet below:
+For more details on the Spirit of America YLC program refer to these informational trifold and student packets: